egrantham/CryptoGUI/README.md

 # CryptoGUI

 This is a small application I built using a Python module called tkinter to demonstrate some cryptography techniques.

+# To Run The Program

+1. Clone the repository
+2. Make sure you have installed a recent version of Python (as of writing this I believe 3.7 or later should be fine) https://www.python.org/downloads/
+3. Run the TabWidget.py file from the command line or your favorite IDE!

 # What I Learned